kapouer/express-dom/README.md

 # Debugging

-To show a webview with inspector, set environment variable DEBUG to something not empty, like `DEBUG=1 node app.js`, to set `dom.settings.debug` to true.
+To show a webview with inspector, set environment variable INSPECTOR to something not empty, like `INSPECTOR=1 node app.js`, to set `dom.settings.debug` to true.

 # MVC done right